 As mole crickets reach maturity from late August to October, they now produce significant damage to lawns occurs due to their tunneling and feeding habits.
 Soil temperature and moisture influence mole cricket activity, with more feeding damage observed during warm, wet weather.

 By October, mole crickets reach their mature stage.
 Activity can be quite sporadic at this time due to the fluctuating fall temperatures.
 Once winter temperatures set in, mole crickets move deeper into the soil to overwinter.

 Mole Cricket Management

 Successful mole cricket management requires both patience and regular monitoring of mole cricket activity.
 Unfortunately, management is not as simple as applying an insecticide and being done.
-Successful mole cricket management depends upon well-timed controls measures and good cultural practices.
+Successful mole cricket management depends upon well-timed control measures and good cultural practices.
 Maintain proper soil nutrients by testing the soil and applying the recommended fertilizers and lime.
-Mow the lawn at the correct height for the grass species, and irrigate properly for the season, temperature, and soil type.
-For more information, please see fact sheets HGIC 1652, Soil Testing, HGIC 1207, Watering Lawns, and HGIC 1205 Mowing Lawns.
+Mow the lawn at the correct height for the grass species, and irrigate appropriately for the season, temperature, and soil type.
+For more information, see HGIC 1652, Soil Testing, HGIC 1207, Watering Lawns, and HGIC 1205 Mowing Lawns.

 Monitoring & Managing